Welcome to today's edition of the Rush 24-7 podcast.

 Did it really work?

-People walking into the polling places in Texas on Tuesday.
+And they had quotes, people walking into the polling places in Texas on Tuesday.

-I'm a Rush limbaugh Republican, but I am here to vote for Hillary.
+I'm a Rush Limbaugh Republican, but I am here to vote for Hillary.

 People quoted us saying this.

-Oh, yeah, unAmerican now.
+Oh, yeah, un-American.

-I am un-American because I am trying to sabotage the Democrat primaries by urging people to cross over and vote in primaries for people they have no intention of voting for president.
+Now, I am un-American because I am trying to sabotage the Democrat primaries by urging people to cross over and vote in primaries for people they have no intention of voting for president.

-That's unAmerican.
+That's un-American.

-My patriotism's being challenged.
+My patriotism is being challenged.

-It's being paid being challenged by Dan Abrams at DNC TV as being challenged by Donna Brazil.
+It's being challenged by Dan Abrams at DNC TV.

-Just like Dingy Harry challenged my patriotism out there.
+They're challenging my patriotism out there, just like Dingy Harry challenged my patriotism out there.

 And I thought we're not allowed to challenge each other's patriotism.

-Meanwhile, meanwhile, Nancy Pelosi last week promised to bring up the FISA bill that has telecom immunity, and she hasn't done it.
+Meanwhile, Nancy Pelosi last week promised to bring up the FISA bill that has telecom immunity, and she hasn't done it.

 You want to talk about patriotism?

-And then their attitude is like we don't even have one.
+And their attitude is like we don't even have one other than Bush and other than McCain.

 And I did this loss in Chicago, Denny Hastert's seat.